Program customization

 It is the biggest public crisis affecting our environment, our safety, our food, our health...

 In this course, you will study the consequences of human activities on climate change, identifying some potential future effects.
-Its aim is to encourage you to come up with action plans and to co-construct a visual aid to help raise public awareness.
+It aims to encourage you to come up with action plans and co-construct a visual aid to help raise public awareness.

 Important dates:

-The rest of the dates will be fixed in consensus with the teacher
+The rest of the dates will be set in consensus with the teacher

 Visit the Moodle page before the first class